yopgaming/SIT.Core/README.md

 ## Coop

-### Coop Summary - BE AWARE
+### Coop Summary
+**BE AWARE**
 * Coop is in early stages of development.
-* Most features now work and it is "playable".
-Playable and perfect are two very different things.
-Expect lag (desync) and bugs.
+* Most features  work and it is "playable with likely bugs".
+"Playable" and perfect are two very different things.
+Expect lag (desync), issues and bugs.
 * My tests have included all maps.
-The map that works best is Factory.
-Performance is very dependant on the CPU / Internet on the Server and Clients.
+The maps that work best are Factory and Labs.
+Performance is very dependant on the CPU / Internet on the Server and Clients and AI count on the Server
 * More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/blob/master/HOSTING.md)

 ### PREREQUISITE